2023 Best Value Allied Health Professions Basic Certificate Schools in Ohio

 Read full report on Allied Health Professions at Owens Community College

-Lorain County Community College ranked #7 on this year’s Best Value Allied Health Professions Basic Certificate Schools in Ohio list.
-Located in the small city of Elyria, LCCC is a public college with a moderately-sized student population.
+Lorain County Community College came in at #7 in this year’s edition of the Best Value Allied Health Professions Basic Certificate Schools in Ohio ranking.
+Located in the city of Elyria, LCCC is a public school with a moderately-sized student population.

-The average tuition and fees for an in-state undergraduate at LCCC are $4,660 a year.
+In-state tuition fees for undergraduate students at LCCC are $4,660 per year.

 Read full report on Allied Health Professions at Lorain County Community College